Wongarbon Rural Fire Brigade

 PFAS investigations have commenced at the Wongarbon Rural Fire Station at 40 Derribong Street, Wongarbon, NSW, 2831.

-The NSW Environment Protection Authority (NSW EPA) is leading the NSW PFAS investigation program and is monitoring the progress of NSW RFS (RFS) PFAS investigations at the Wongarbon Rural Fire Station.
+The NSW Environment Protection Authority (NSW EPA) is monitoring the progress of NSW RFS (RFS) PFAS investigations at the Wongarbon Rural Fire Station.

 Why is PFAS being investigated?